-Narivadi Nbloetritva Vicharshala
+Narivadi Netritva Vicharshala

-Narivadi Netritva Vicharshala, an annual fortnight-long leadership school organized by ActionAid, has been running for the past five years in Madhya Pradesh to orient young, largely from marginalised communities, on different ideologies, people's struggles and movements and current affairs across the globe that link with caste, class and gender.
-A feminist leadership school was organized for 35 youths from North and Central India, with the aim of orienting participants on feminist ideology and deepening their understanding of subaltern ideology.
+Narivadi Netritva Vicharshala, an annual fortnight-long leadership school organized by ActionAid, has been running for the past five years in Madhya Pradesh to orient young, largely from marginalised communities A feminist leadership school was organized for 35 youths from North and Central India, with the aim of orienting participants on feminist ideology and deepening their understanding.

-Subaltern Feminism Training
+Feminism Training

-A two-day training programme on subaltern feminism was organized in Ahmedabad for 32 members from ActionAid partners and young women's organizations, with the objective of building capacity and engaging women in advocacy.
+A two-day training programme on fem-inism was organized in Ahmedabad for 32 mem- bers from ActionAid partners and young women's organizations, with the objective of building capacity and engaging women in Engaging.
 The programme activities were designed to provide space for young women to come together and share strategies to craft their own context-specific feminism and become effective advocates for social justice in their communities.